augmentedfabricationlab/afab_course/01_getting_started/README.md

     (afab_course) python -m compas_rhino.install

-NOTE: This installs to Rhino 6.0, use `-v 5.0` if needed.
+NOTE: This installs to Rhino 6.0, use `-v 5.0` or `-v 7.0` if you have different Rhino version.

+    (afab_course) python -m compas_rhino.install -v 7.0

 ### 2. Installation of Dependencies